All flight path maps/Cape Town to Johannesburg

 Table Mountain's tablecloth is visible even in cloud; Highveld approach to Johannesburg is usually clear year-round.

-What is the best side of plane for Cape Town to Johannesburg?
+What is the best side for Cape Town to Johannesburg?